 Business combinations are accounted for using the acquisition method.
 The cost of an acquisition is measured as the aggregate of the consideration transferred, which is measured at acquisition date fair value, and the amount of any non-controlling interests in the acquiree.
-For each business combination, the Group elects whether to measure the non-controlling interests in the acquiree at fair value or at the proportionate share of the acquiree's identifiable net assets.
+For each business combination, the Group elects whether to measure the non-controlling interests in the acquiree share of the acquiree's identifiable net assets.
 Acquisition-related costs are expensed as incurred and included in administrative expenses.